-Most recently I have realised the crucial importance of nutrition and how it can impact our mood and emotions, our willpower and our physical strength and resilience.
-I therefore studied and completed a diploma on the topic, and have also contributed two appendices, one on nutrition, and one on exercise, to a recently-published book by Dr Jim Byrne, (2016), called “Holistic Counselling in Practice.”
+Most recently I have realised the crucial importance of lifestyle self-management and how it can impact our mood and emotions, our willpower and our physical strength and resilience.
+I therefore studied relevant lifestyle self-management courses, and I’ve written three books on key lifestyle self-management topics.
+(See my books at the ABC Bookstore online.***)

 My availability as a Lifestyle coach

 I am strongly committed to helping people to have the happiest and healthiest life that they can, and I consider my work in helping people cope with stress to be very important.
 If you want to get stronger and more resilient in this area, please contact me, and we can work together to improve the quality of your life!

 My phone number is: 01422 843629 (inside the UK)

 Or 44 1422 843 629 (from outside the UK)